eloydotco/eloy.co/README.md

 # README

-This is my personal website, hosted at eloy.xyz and built with Next.js & Chakra UI components.
+This is my personal website, hosted at eloy.co and built with Next.js & Chakra UI components.

 # WIP